BusesCanFly/PRETty/README.md

 ## Disclaimer
 ### The standard internet fun disclaimer applies.
 Don't commit crimes, be responsible.
 ### I am in no way responsible for any and everything you do with PRETty.
+The code is gross, noob-y and inefficient.
+But it works, and it's my first "real" project.
+So i'm prood :D